-North Macedonia Secures Financing for Ambitious 134 Mw Solar Project
+North Macedonia Secures Financing for Ambitious 134 MW Solar Project

-Transforming a Coal Site into a Renewable Energy Hub
+Changing a Coal Site into a Renewable Energy Hub

 Financing Details and Strategic Partnerships

-The financing package, totaling €87 million (approximately $102.5 million), includes a sovereign-guaranteed loan of up to €37 million from the European Bank for Reconstruction and Development (EBRD) and €50 million from the German development bank KfW.
-This collaboration represents the first joint financing initiative between EBRD and KfW in North Macedonia, ensuring the project’s viability through government guarantees that support its development, construction, and operation.
+The financing package, totaling €87 million (approximately $102.5 million), includes a sovereign-backed loan of up to €37 million from the European Bank for Reconstruction and Development (EBRD) and €50 million from the German development bank KfW.
+This collaboration represents the first joint financing initiative between EBRD and KfW in North Macedonia, ensuring the project's viability through government guarantees that support its development, construction, and operation.

 Role of ESM and Future Renewable Projects